j-fischer/generator-nofx-webapp/README.md

 yo nofx-webapp
 ```

+## Project Overview

+This project setup for frontend development is not intended to be used with a major framework (Ember, Angular, etc.), but allows you
+to start out with a minimal set of tools (requirejs, lodash, jQuery, Handlebars, moment.js, log4javascript, i18next) and grow your dependencies
+as you application requires it.

+The grunt build script will create a fully optimized build (uglified, concatenated, hashed, etc.) with a single Javascript file.
+The build also
+replaces requirejs with almond.js to further reduce the foodprint of your dependencies.
+If you require dynamically loading of dependencies,
+you may have to modify the build process.

+Last, the build also creates a full set of project reports including JsDoc, unit test coverage, lists TODO & FIXMEs and creates a
+static source code analysis using plato.

 ## Getting To Know Yeoman

 Yeoman has a heart of gold.
 He&#39;s a person with feelings and opinions, but he&#39;s very easy to work with.
 If you think he&#39;s too opinionated, he can be easily convinced.
 Feel free to [learn more about him](http://yeoman.io/).